JilvinAbraham/ssh-access-management/README.md

 6. **User Convenience**:
    - Provides an easy-to-use interface through Jenkins, enabling developers to request access on-demand without complex procedures or delays.

+## Setup

+1. Multipass to Launch Servers - [Dev, Vault, Host]
+2. Ansible to setup Vault in Server and run in server mode
+3. Terraform to configure the vault to launch secret engines and create users
+4. Ansible to configure host machine to support certs created by vault
+5. Dev Server which act as client machine which will try to access the host machines by signing their private keys using keys provided by vault.

+There is README.md file in each module which explains how to configure and setup the infra required and steps to follow.